Hunt hints at more tax cuts before next election after ‘making a start’

 “I think that is the reasonable choice but public spending at the end of the forecast period, which is five years, is likely to be £85 billion more than it otherwise was.”

-Other headline measures in the autumn statement included increasing benefits in line with September’s inflation figure of 6.7%, maintaining the triple-lock on state pension to take it up by 8.5% from April and freezing alcohol duties until August 2024.
+Other headline measures in the autumn statement included increasing benefits in line with September’s inflation figure of 6.7%, maintaining the state pension triple-lock to take it up by 8.5% from April and freezing alcohol duties until August 2024.